-- 7.14 Some cars imported into Purfleet by river are therefore driven to C.RO Dartford for initial storage before returning to Purfleet for PDI and final delivery to customers.
+7.14 Some cars imported into Purfleet by river are therefore driven to C.RO Dartford for initial storage before returning to Purfleet for PDI and final delivery to customers.
 This activity involves a double-movement of vehicles on the highway network.
 Cars which are stored at North Park will move within the Terminal site for PDI at the West Park.
 Cars awaiting collection are also test-driven on local roads.
 Cars delivered from the Terminal are moved by transporters, each transporter having capacity for approximately 7 cars.
 Weekly records for the year 2016 show 716 average weekly two-way transporter movements.
 However during peak periods, such as new car registrations, this total increases.
-Weekly movements of freight to and from the Terminal are cited in the TS as 5,350 trailers, 5,406 containers and 306 other cargo. - 7.15 The TS also highlights that planning applications have been recently granted permission, or resolved to grant permission, for further vehicle storage and Class B2 / B8 on land adjacent and close to the Terminal which is within the control of the applicant.
-These permissions have not been implemented, but if built would add the following storage capacity to the Terminal:
+Weekly movements of freight to and from the Terminal are cited in the TS as 5,350 trailers, 5,406 containers and 306 other cargo.

-- 14/01392/FUL (land at Purfleet Farm) 2,280 car storage spaces; - 14/01387/FUL (part of former Exxon Mobil lubricants plant) 1,652 car storage spaces - 15/00268/FUL (part of former Board Mills site) 1,836 car storage spaces. - 7.16 London Road as it passes through the centre of Purfleet, close to the railway station, is subject to a weight restriction.
-Therefore, HGV's leaving the PTT site via the principal and secondary access routes are likely to turn right onto London Road in order to access the Stonehouse Corner roundabout and the A1090 / A13 / M25 beyond. - 7.17 The development proposed by the current by the current application does not involve any additional employment generating floorspace (apart from the security gate kiosks) and does not increase the operational area of the Terminal.
-Therefore, the proposals do not inherently generate any material additional traffic movements.
-The TS includes highway capacity assessments which conclude that the proposed roundabout would operate within its design capacity with queues at less than one vehicle per arm during peak periods.
+- 7.15 The TS also highlights that planning applications have been recently granted permission, or resolved to grant permission, for further vehicle storage and Class B2 / B8 on land adjacent and close to the Terminal which is within the control of the applicant.
+These permissions have not been implemented, but if built would add the following storage capacity to the Terminal: - 14/01392/FUL (land at Purfleet Farm) 2,280 car storage spaces; - 14/01387/FUL (part of former Exxon Mobil lubricants plant) 1,652 car storage spaces - 15/00268/FUL (part of former Board Mills site) 1,836 car storage spaces. - 7.16 London Road as it passes through the centre of Purfleet, close to the railway station, is subject to a weight restriction.
+Therefore, HGV's leaving the PTT site via the principal and secondary access routes are likely to turn right onto London Road in order to access the Stonehouse Corner roundabout and the A1090 / A13 / M25 beyond. - 7.17 The development proposed by the current by the current application does not involve any additional employment generating floorspace and does not in itself increase the operational area of the Terminal.
 Nevertheless, the ES considers the potential effects during the construction and operational phases as follows.